Is Sexting Legal or Illegal? – Things Parents Should Know

 Now that we have looked at five primary laws on sexting, what can teen parents do to keep their blossoming adults in check?
 Next, we look at how parents can talk about sexting with their kids.

-How Do Parents Talk With Their Kids About Sexting?
+Part 3: How to Talk With My Kids About Sexting?

 As a parent who finds out about their kid's sexting behavior, your first move would be to ground them for god-knows-how-long and take away their phone, right?